Vandivier/afterecon/content/2014-11-14-new-article-featured-front-page-on-read-the-score.md

 ---
-title: New Article Featured Front Page on Read The Score!
+title: "New Article Featured Front Page on Read The Score!"
 date: 2014-11-14 16:08:39
 author: John Vandivier
 ---